Azure/Vision-AI-DevKit-Pages/docs/_pages/home.md

       # Join the Community
       Get help and help others with Vision ML projects by joining our [Tech Community](https://aka.ms/VAIDK-IoTTechCommunity){:target="_blank"}
       # Intelligent Edge: Fast local processing, backed by the power of the cloud
-      As an [Intelligent Edge device](https://azure.microsoft.com/en-us/overview/future-of-cloud/){:target="_blank"}, the Vision AI DevKit runs your Vision ML models locally for fast image inference.
+      As an [Intelligent Edge device](https://azure.microsoft.com/en-us/overview/future-of-cloud/){:target="_blank"}, the Vision AI DevKit runs your vision ML models locally for fast image inference.
 You can add business logic to your concept, sending only the most important data to the cloud for more advanced processing and response.

 more_info:
   - title: "<img src='assets/images/qualcomm-logo-blue.png' alt='Qualcomm' style='max-width: 125px'>"